 \section{Abstract}

-We consider a thermometer modelled by a dynamically-controlled multilevel quantum probe in contact with a bath.
-Dynamical control in the form of periodic modulation of the energy-level spacings of the quantum probe enables us to dramatically increase the accuracy of temperature estimation at low temperatures, by maximizing the relevant quantum Fisher information.
-As opposed to the diverging relative error at low temperatures obtained in conventional thermometers, periodic modulation of the probe enables high-precision thermometry close to the absolute zero, with a constant (temperature-independent) relative error bound.
-Alternatively, such control may allow for high-precision measurement of a broad range of temperatures.
-The proposed approach may find diverse applications related to precise probing of the temperatures of many-body quantum systems in condensed matter and ultracold gases, as well as in different branches of quantum metrology beyond thermometry, for example in precise probing of different Hamiltonian parameters in many-body quantum critical systems.
+High-precision low-temperature thermometry is a challenge for experimental quantum physics and quantum sensing.
+Here we consider a thermometer modelled by a dynamically-controlled multilevel quantum probe in contact with a bath.
+Dynamical control in the form of periodic modulation of the energy-level spacings of the quantum probe can dramatically increase the maximum accuracy bound of low-temperatures estimation, by maximizing the relevant quantum Fisher information.
+As opposed to the diverging relative error bound at low temperatures in conventional quantum thermometry, periodic modulation of the probe allows for low-temperature thermometry with temperature-independent relative error bound.
+The proposed approach may find diverse applications related to precise probing of the temperature of many-body quantum systems in condensed matter and ultracold gases, as well as in different branches of quantum metrology beyond thermometry, for example in precise probing of different Hamiltonian parameters in many-body quantum critical systems.